dlespiau/patchwork/docs/installation.rst

    to the tables.

--  pwclient fails for actions that require authentication, but a username and password is given int ~/.pwclient rc.
+-  pwclient fails for actions that require authentication, but a username and password is given in ~/.pwclientrc.
 Server reports "No authentication credentials given".
 If you're using the FastCGI interface to apache, you'll need the ``-pass-header Authorization`` option to the FastCGIExternalServer configuration directive.